 The FDA’s food code also updated in its recommendations a minimum internal temperature for ground beef of 155 degrees with a minimum 17-second holding time above that temperature.

 So, why the discrepancies, and what’s the temperature for a cooked hamburger then?
-I will talk about the discrepancies in a bit, but let’s talk about cooking a safe and delicious hamburger first.
+I will discuss the discrepancies in a bit, but let’s examine how to cook a safe and delicious hamburger first.

 There are cooking and preparation methods that will allow you to cook and serve your hamburgers safely below 160 degrees Fahrenheit.